aiman-al-masoud/edi_reports/lab1/README.md

 # Setup

-A script that performs traceroute on a target IP at regular intervals (every 10 minutes) will be executed on a vantage point.
-Then the data will be processed offline.
+A script that performs traceroute on a target IP at regular intervals (every 5 minutes) was executed on a vantage point for a whole week.
+Then the collected data was processed offline.
+The vantage point in question was a virtual machine on GCP (Google Cloud Platform).